Sterling stands tall after jobs data; Brexit delay eyed

-LONDON (Reuters) - The pound held firm near the day’s highs on Tuesday after data showed British employers ramped up their hiring at the fastest pace in three years though broad uncertainty on Brexit negotiations kept investors sidelined.
+LONDON (Reuters) - The pound held firm near the day’s highs on Tuesday after data showed that British employers increased their hiring at the fastest pace in three years, while broad uncertainty on Brexit negotiations kept investors sidelined.

 While the pound has been little moved by British economic data in recent weeks, preferring to focus on the progress of Brexit negotiations, the data offered investors an excuse to consolidate their positions after a late selloff on Monday.